soumenm39/Knocking-on-ML-s-Door/2D_Linear_Regression/Readme_RegressionCode.md

 Notes

 The animation works best in Python IDLE due to its handling of matplotlib animations.
 In Jupyter Notebook, %matplotlib widget is required for interactive plots, but performance may vary.

-The dataset path (/kaggle/input/2d-regression-data/2D_regression_Data.csv) is specific to Kaggle.
-Adjust the path to your local directory (e.g., 2D_regression_Data.csv).